Blastogenesis Antigens Immune Competence Lymphocyte Blastogenesis Antigen Lymphocyte Phytohemagglutiin Lymphocyte Transformation

 There is no clinical utility to assessing antigen responses in infants younger than 3 months old due to limited antigen exposure and vaccination.
 The only exception would be infants who develop candidiasis prior to 3 months of age.

-When interpreting results it should be kept in mind that the range of lymphocyte proliferative responses observed in healthy, immunologically competent individuals is large.
+When interpreting results, note that the range of lymphocyte proliferative responses observed in healthy, immunologically competent individuals is large.
 The reference ranges provided will be helpful in ascertaining the magnitude of the normal response.

 Lymphocyte proliferation to mitogens is known to be affected by concomitant use of steroids, immunosuppressive agents, including cyclosporine, tacrolimus (FK506), Cellcept (mycophenolate mofetil), immunomodulatory agents, alcohol, and physiological and social stress.

 Lymphocyte proliferation responses to antigens (and mitogens) are significantly affected by time elapsed since blood collection.
-Results have been shown to be variable for specimens assessed more than 24 and less than 48 hours postblood collection.
+Results have been shown to be variable for specimens assessed between 24 and 48 hours post-blood collection.
 Therefore, lymphocyte proliferation results must be interpreted with due caution and results should be correlated with clinical context.
-Specimens more than 24-hours old may give spurious results.
+Specimens more than 24-hours old may yield spurious results.

 Diminished results may be obtained in cultures that contain excess neutrophils or nonviable cells.(6)